 Although in general, participation in ECA was advantageous for the students, nonetheless it was also discovered that ECA poses some challenges for these students.
-It was also found through semi-structured interviews that organizing an event can be time-consuming and impact the students emotionally and physically which could lead to stress, fatigue, and bum out.
+It was also found through semi-structured interviews that organising an event can be time-consuming and impact the students emotionally and physically which could lead to stress, fatigue and bum out.
 Another issue highlighted was the need for more financial support for running the club's events.

 The respondents provided useful feedback in the semi-structured interviews.
-It was obvious that many of them viewed ECA as a good avenue to foster interest in such activities as the students enjoyed organizing activities in ECA clubs.
-Besides, they found ECA very worthwhile and that it created a stress-free environment that helped improve their academic performance as well as expanded their circle of friends.
+It was obvious that many of them viewed ECA as a good avenue to foster interest in such activities as the students enjoyed organising activities in ECA clubs.
+Besides, they found ECA very worthwhile and that it created a stress-free environment which helped improve their academic performance as well as expanded their circle of friends.

-The majority of the respondents (81%) are aware that the involvement in extracurricular activities helps them to acquire skills that can be beneficial after college as well as feeling more connected to college mates while 13% disagree with these claims.
+The majority of the respondents (81%) are aware that the involvement in extracurricular activities helps them to acquire skills that can be beneficial after college as well as feeling more connected to college mates while 13% disagree to these claims.
 A total of 78% of the respondents think that involvement in extracurricular activity helps them tolerate peer's weakness, while 13% consider it less beneficial to them.
 To the item "I am not intimidated by administrative officials", 76% of the respondents said that they were not intimidated by administrative officials even though 15% of the respondents exhibited total disagreement.

 A majority of 83% revealed that their communication skills improved by participating in extracurricular activities while 12% consider it as less beneficial.
-A total of 80% admitted that they are free to mingle with people at social functions while 14% disagreed with the statement.
-According to Maamor, Ibrahim, and Samsi (2015) students in higher institutions perceive their involvement in extracurricular activities as useful in enhancing their self-confidence and developing better communication skills.
+A total of 80% admitted that they are free to mingle with people at social functions while 14% disagreed to the statement.
+According to Maamor, Ibrahim and Samsi (2015) students in higher institution perceive their involvement in extracurricular activities useful in enhancing their self-confidence, and developing better communication skills.

 Besides, a good percentage of the respondents (81%) indicated that they were not afraid to seek help from fellow undergraduates for clarification when they face difficulties in understanding their academic subjects.
 A total of 79% of the respondents found it easy to deal with their emotions well although 13% distinguished such opportunities as less important.
-Behtoui (2019) and Chickering (1997) report that engaging in ECA helps to stabilize students' emotions and develops their interpersonal skills.
+Behtoui (2019) and Chickering (1997) report that engaging in ECA helps to stabilise students' emotional and develops their interpersonal skills.
 When asked whether their involvement in extracurricular activities deprived them of attending social events and meeting family and friends, 50% of the respondents fully agreed.
-Buckley and Lee (2018) and Roulin and Bangerter, (2013) also concur with this idea as their study showed active involvement in ECA would improve one's socializing skills.
+Buckley and Lee (2018) and Roulin and Bangerter, (2013) also concur to this idea as their study showed active involvement in ECA would improve one's socialising skills.

-Table 4a: Involvement in Extracurricula ar Activities a and Interpersona al Skills 7 110
+Table 4a: Involvement in Extracurricular Activities and Interpersonal Skills

 Model Summary

 Adjusted R Std.
 Error of the

 Model R R Square Square Estimate

-1 .610 a .372 .368 .71499
+1 .610 ^a .372 .368 .71499

 a.
 Predictors: (Constant), AVEEXC

-Table 4 b ANOVA a
+Table 4 4b ANOVA ^a

 Model Sum of Squares df Mean Square F Sig.

-1 Regression 59.569 1 59.569 116.526 .0 $00^{b}$
+1 Regression 59.569 1 59.569 116.526 .000 ^b

 Residual 100.708 197 .511

 Total 160.277 198

 a.
 Dependent Variable: AVEINTPERS

 b.
-Predic ctors: (Constant) b.
-Predictors: (Constant), AVEEXC
+Pred ictors: (Constant)), AVEEXC

-Table 4c Coefficients a
+Ta ble 4c

-Standardized Coefficients 95.0% Interval for B Confidence
+Unstandardi Coefficients Standardized Coefficients 95.0% Interval for B Confidence

 Std.
 Lower Upper

-Mo del В Error Beta t Sig.
+Model В Error Beta t Sig.
 Bound Bound

 1 (Constant) .083 .210 .395 .693 331 .497

 AVEEXC .975 .090 .610 10.795 .000 .797 1.153

 a.
-D a.
+I a.
 Dependent Variable: AVEINTPERS